varnish/varnish-wiki/source/content/tutorials/varnish/multiple_varnishes.rst

 Lets take a PHP Applciation website and you would like to add a Java application into it..
 Lets say your Java application should handle URL beginning with /java/.

-Assuming that you arleady have a backend running at 8080 and serving content to user through prot 80.
+Assuming that you already have a backend running at 8080 and serving content to user through port 80.
 This is your default vcl:

 .. code-block:: vcl